halalbooking/online_migrations/docs/background_data_migrations.md

 ## Requirements

-Data migrations uses [sidekiq iterable job](https://github.com/sidekiq/sidekiq/wiki/Iteration) under the hood and so requires `sidekiq` 7.3.3+ to work.
+Data migrations use [job-iteration](https://github.com/Shopify/job-iteration) gem under the hood and so require `job-iteration` 1.4+ to work.
+Since job-iteration works with ActiveJob, you can use any ActiveJob adapter (Sidekiq, Resque, Delayed Job, GoodJob, SolidQueue, etc.).

 ## Installation